Small-scale: Supporting Thriving Communities

 We actively pursue long-term relationships with suppliers based on responsible business practices and trust.
 In 2014 we began the roll-out of the Olam Supplier Code to priority products in key origins.
 The Code provides a comprehensive set of conditions to support Olam’s goal to purchase raw materials and products that are produced in a manner that is socially responsible, economically profitable and environmentally sustainable, establishing the standard to which all suppliers of Olam raw materials and products shall adhere.
 It demands that suppliers:

 - Guarantee the quality of goods and services they supply

 - Conduct their business in a way that honours local communities

 - Ensure compliance

 Of the 4.3 million farmers in our supply chain, the majority are smallholders in rural regions of developing countries.
-Olam does not have the capacity to reach all directly, but nearly 1 million farmers receive some support to improve their productivity and income.
 The Olam Livelihood Charter (OLC) provides a formal framework to our approach and is based on 8 Principles that cover financing, increasing yields, better labour practices, facilitating market access, improving quality, increasing traceability, investing in social development and safeguarding the environment.
 While all 8 Principles must be addressed for a programme to be included within the OLC, Olam applies and adapts the Principles depending on the social, economic and environmental needs of each local context.